WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Profiler/index.md

 - lock contention
 - exceptions

-# How to use the Mono log profiler on Meadow
+## How to use the Mono log profiler on Meadow

 Profiling on Meadow is pretty simple, you just need to follow a few steps:

-## Step 1: Enable the Profiler on your Meadow config file
+### Step 1: Enable the Profiler on your Meadow config file

 To configure the Mono profiler and specify the data to collect, add the profiler control option to your `meadow.config.yaml` file.
 Due to the potential for high data volume and memory consumption, especially on resource-constrained devices, consider the following examples to minimize performance overhead and memory usage:

-#### Example 1: Configure Mono profiler to log method calls with a call depth of 10, excluding allocation information
+##### Example 1: Logging method calls with a call depth of 10, excluding allocation information
 ```
 MonoControl:
   Options: --profile=log:noalloc,calls,calldepth=10
 ```

-#### Example 2: Configure heapshot logs every 10 seconds:
+##### Example 2: Logging heap shots every 10 seconds:
 ```
 MonoControl:
-  Options: --profile=log:noalloc,calls,calldepth=10
+  Options: --profile=log:heapshot=10000ms,noalloc,nocalls
 ```

-#### Example 3: Configure Mono profiler to log method calls without allocation information
+##### Example 3: Logging method calls, excluding allocation information
 ```
 MonoControl:
   Options: --profile=log:noalloc